-Figure 2: Smok Nord open-system ENDS devices.10
+Figure 2: Smok Nord open-system e-cigarette devices.13

-Petitioner also ignores the fact that e-cigarette use by young people was a serious problem before closed-system cartridge-based products began to dominate the youth market in 2017; indeed, youth e-cigarette prevalence reached 16% in 2015.
-See ER-84.
-More fundamentally, the salient point is not whether a particular kind or brand of flavored e-cigarette device or e-liquid is popular among youth at a specific point in time-FDA found that youth preference for particular types and
+Petitioner also ignores the fact that e-cigarette use by young people was a serious problem before closed-system cartridge-based products came to dominate the youth market beginning in 2017; indeed, youth e-cigarette prevalence reached 16% in 2015.
+See 3-ER-328.
+More fundamentally, the salient point is not whether a particular kind or brand of flavored e-cigarette device or e-liquid is popular among youth at a specific point in time-FDA found that youth preference for particular types and brands of e-cigarettes is "likely fluid and affected by the marketplace, that is, the options, especially flavors, that are available for consumers to choose from."
+2-ER-14.
+Most critically, youth preference for flavors is not fluid.
+The "published literature" showing "the substantial appeal to youth of flavored [e-cigarettes]...is robust and consistent" and this youth preference for flavored products "is consistently demonstrated across large, national surveys and longitudinal cohort studies."
+2-ER-13.
+There is no question that Petitioner's products, when used as intended, have the central feature that make e-cigarettes attractive to youth-flavors.